Conflict Packing: an unifying technique to obtain polynomial kernels for editing problems on dense instances: Linear vertex-kernel for Betweenness Triple Inconsistency

-Using Rule~\ref{rule:simplesun} we have to edit the centre $t \in \mathcal{R}$ of $\mathcal{S}$ w.r.t. to $\sigma$.
-Since $\sigma$ still contains at least $k + 1$ vertices that do not belong to any inconsistent triplet, every inconsistent triplet of $\sigma$ must be edited.
-Hence if $\sigma$ contains at most $k$ inconsistent triplets then editing such triplets is an edition of $B$ and we answer \textsc{Yes}; otherwise we answer \textsc{No}. \end{proof}
+Using Rule~\ref{rule:simplesun} we have to edit the center $t \in \mathcal{B}$ of $\mathcal{S}$ according to $\sigma$.
+Observe that $R\odot_{\sigma}\{t\}$ still contains at least $k + 1$ vertices that do not belong to any betweenness constraint inconsistent with $\sigma$.
+It follows that the whole set of betweenness constraints inconsistent with $\sigma$ must be edited.
+Hence if $R$ contains less than $k$ betweenness constraints inconsistent with $\sigma$, then we return a small trivial \textsc{Yes}-instance; otherwise we return a small trivial \textsc{No}-instance. \end{proof}